 French Impressionist Camille Pissarro visited London several times and in 1892 painted his "Church at Kew" (St. Anne's church on Kew Green), which included a West Metropolitan tram (left).

 In 1894 the West Metropolitan company went into receivership, being taken over by the newly formed London United Tramways who electrified the line north of the Thames in 1901.
 New garden-seat 7-window trams by G.F.Milnes were put on the Kew Road route in 1894.
-Electrification released better horse trams to replace the last of the early cars on Kew Road, these being 5-window cars built by Milnes and by L.U.T. themselves at Chiswick.
+Electrification released better horse trams to replace the last of the early cars on Kew Road, these being 4-window cars built by Milnes and 5-window cars by L.U.T. themselves at Chiswick.
 The livery of the trams was noted as being brown and yellow, or blue and cream.
 Our postcard seems to show one of the 1894 Milnes cars and the brown and yellow colouring would be correct.

 London United Tramways made repeated attempts to electrify Kew Road and to cross Kew Bridge, which was rebuilt in 1903.
 Richmond Corporation formed a Tramways Committee that continually blocked the schemes wanting, among other things, road widening and operation by the conduit system.
 The residents of Kew Road also opposed the use of overhead wires.
 As the Kew line was losing money and there seemed no prospect of early electrification, the company gave up and decided to close the Kew Bridge to Richmond line.
 The last tram was car 22 which ran into the depot at 11.20 pm on 20th April 1912, driven by W.Banfield who had driven the first car in 1883.
 The line was formally abandoned on 31st May 1912, the route being covered by extensions to the "General" bus service from Turnham Green to Richmond and Twickenham.